apremprojects/projects/expedition/romi_robot/README.md

 (used to display 2D graphs).
 This simplifies things for me as I do not have to reimplement the code from scratch each time I want to draw a 2D graph.

 **Is it cross-platform?**
-    The code is cross-platform (tested on Linux (Raspbian) and Windows).
+    The code is cross-platform (tested on Raspbian and Windows).
 It should be able to run on any platform, however, the intended platform is a Raspberry Pi or similiar SBC.